National Museum of Archaeology, Malta: Collection

 The ground floor of the museum exhibits prehistoric artefacts from the Maltese islands, from the Għar Dalam phase (5200 BC), the earliest appearance of settlement on the island, up to the Tarxien phase (2500 BC).

 Early Neolithic Period Room (5200–3800 BC)

-This room exhibits artifacts from the early Neolithic Period, including decorated pottery from the Għar Dalam, Grey Skorba, Red Skorba and Żebbuġ phases.
+This room exhibits artefacts from the early Neolithic Period, including decorated pottery from the Għar Dalam, Grey Skorba, Red Skorba and Żebbuġ phases.

 Of particular importance are the Red Skorba figurines, the earliest local representations of the human figure and the predecessors of the statues of later temple periods.

 The exhibition features a reconstruction of the rock-cut tombs that were a characteristic of the early Neolithic period in Malta.
 Rock-cut tombs reached their climax in burials like the Ħal Saflieni Hypogeum and the Xagħra Stone Circle; photographs of both sites are displayed in the museum.

 Temple Period Rooms (3800–2500 BC)

 These rooms show examples of architecture, human representation and other items that date from the Mġarr, Ġgantija, Saflieni and Tarxien phases of Maltese prehistory.
 The temples that were built at this time are considered to be the world's first free standing monuments and are listed in the UNESCO World Heritage List.

 The museum exhibits numerous corpulent statues representing human bodies unearthed from temple excavations, along with phallic representations.
 Until recently the statues were called Mother Goddesses, Fat Ladies, Deities and Priests among other names, but it is now argued that these statues were probably asexual and represented a human being, irrespective of whether it was male or female.
 The representations vary in size and shape, with the largest being as tall as 2.7 m and the smallest 4 mm.

 The discovery of temple altars and corpulent human representations suggests that some type of cult existed on the islands of Malta and Gozo in prehistory.
 Given the corpulency of the statues it may be that the cult was tied to a fertility rite.
 Fertility at this time must have been very important since, apart from family growth, it also meant the reproduction of crops and animals.

 The exhibition includes altars excavated from the Tarxien Temples that were probably used for animal sacrifices.
 They were brought to the museum for conservation reasons.